Albert Raisner

 Albert Raisner (30 September 1922 in Apolda, Germany – 1 January 2011 in Boulogne-Billancourt, France) was a French harmonica player, founder of the award-winning Trio Raisner and a TV and radio host and producer.
-He was the host of the hit show "Age Tendre et Tetes de Bois", which aired from 1961 to 1967 and featured world-renowned artists including The Beatles, Elvis Presley, Stevie Wonder, Isaac Hayes and French singers Johnny Hallyday and Claude Francois.
+He was the host of the hit show "Age Tendre et Tetes de Bois", which aired from 1961 to 1967 and featured world-renowned artists including The Beatles, Elvis Presley, Stevie Wonder, Isaac Hayes and French singers Johnny Hallyday and Claude François.
 He is regarded as an icon and a pioneer of French television, sometimes compared to Ed Sullivan, and was knighted by the French president in 1977.

 Early life

 Born in the Thuringian town Apolda of a French father and a German mother, Albert Raisner arrived in Paris at age 7.
 His socially modest family lived in Montmartre in the 18th arrondissement of the capital in a 400 square feet apartment.
 He had two brothers, one older, one younger.

 His father was a sales representative and music enthusiast, who taught him violin, piano, trumpet, guitar and clarinet early on.
 He received classical musical training; nevertheless, harmonica was his favorite instrument.
 He was a member of the boy scouts, whom he considered his first audience when he played during vigils around camp fire.
 He refined his talent with musician Charles Rodriguez, a gypsy guitarist, violinist, man band and French harmonica pioneer.
 Until 1939, he participated in the activities of Studio Rodriguez (officially 'French Association for Musical Expansion') and became known in the entertainment world.
 He joined legendary gypsy guitarist Django Reinhardt on tour.
 Raisner would also participate in the circus world, with "Cirque Pinder", where he learned to perform on the trapeze.

 A teenager during the Second World War, he experienced food rationing and the bombing of his street.
 He joined the Resistance in Beaulieu-sur-Dordogne in Corrèze in Free France.
 During the war, Raisner joined the semi-clandestine jazz underworld and created the Club for Harmonica ('CHARM').

 Raisner studied at Colbert High School before spending a year at Ecole Normale d'Auteuil, both in Paris, earning a PhD in linguistics.